adityabilawar/HumanizerGPT/README.md

-# Thumbnail Generator
+# HumanizerGPT

-This project is a thumbnail generator built with Vue.js for the frontend and Go for the backend.
+This project is a Essay/Code generator but has 0% AI detection.
+Tested with ZeroGPT, Quilbot AI detection, etc.

 ## Tech Stack